docksal/docksal/README.md

 - Update Docksal to the latest version.
 See [updates](#updates) section.
 - Restart the Docksal VM (Mac and Windows only): `fin vm restart`
-- Reset Docksal system services: `fin reset system`
+- Reset Docksal system services: `fin reset system` and restart projects containers with `fin up`
 - Reboot the host system (your computer or remote server)
 - Reset the Docksal VM (Mac and Windows only): `fin vm rm` then `fin vm start` (**WARNING**: backup your DB data before doing this)